hmchen47/DevOps/Networking/CiscoCert/350-701.SCOR/SecTut/scorNotes.md

   - a zone must be configured before interfaces can be assigned to the zone
   - an interface can be assigned to <span style="color: #bb6600;">only one security zone</span>
   - allowing all traffic by default but <span style="color: #bb6600;">drop traffic from a different zone</span> by default
-  - result of the confifguration: <span style="color: #bb6600;">traffic from inside and DMXZ network is redirected</span>
+  - result of the confifguration: <span style="color: #bb6600;">traffic from inside and DMZ network is redirected</span>

     ```text
     Gateway of last resort is 1.1.1.1 to network 0.0.0.0